tfonteyn/NeverTooManyBooks/app/src/main/java/com/hardbacknutter/nevertoomanybooks/NOTES.md

 NEW:

-- Amazon parsing updated due to site changes
-- #149: click on author names in the book-details and book-content screens to open the author-works screen
+- #149: click on an author name to open the author-works screen
-- #150: remember the setting for sorting+filter on the author-works screen
 - #153: new filters for authors names

 FIXES:

-- Performance improvements: image loading / memory usage reduced in the booklist
+- Amazon parsing updated due to site changes
 - #146: second fix: it's now again possible to use "Copy if blank" on list-fields.
 - #153: don't overwrite an author picture when doing an update
 - #154: always refresh the author data when coming back to the author-works screen